erikbaranowski/go-swagger-demo/README.md

 ## Not Fully Generated:

+- `swagger.yml` the swagger file used for generating all the server code.
 - `restapi/configure_greeting_server.go` is generated but then edited and won't get updated when making the server.
 - `handlers/get_greeting.go` is manually written to implement the functionality for an endpoint.